Exploration and production to guarantee the energy needed by society

 Other Basins

-It is because of the Campus Basin that we are currently world leaders in technology for exploration and production in deep and ultra-deep waters.
-The region is one of the main and most productive offshore oil and gas basins in the world since the 1970s, and we have the power to grow much more.
+Here, at Campus Basin, we developed technology for exploration and production in deep and ultra-deep waters.
+The region is one of the main and most productive offshore oil and gas basins in the world since the 1970s.

-It was the birthplace of several innovations that revolutionized the global market and that put our name on the list of the largest and most innovative offshore oil and gas producers in the world.
+It was the birthplace of several innovations that revolutionized the global market and made us great offshore oil and gas producers.

 Imagem do Card